Mood disorders are increasingly an early sign of Parkinson's disease. Depressed people have a much higher risk of developing the nerve disorder.

 It can also develop years in advance of a diagnosis.
 One study found depression and anxiety were more common among those who later developed Parkinson’s disease than among healthy controls as much as five years prior to a clinical diagnosis.

-In addition, there is increasing evidence the depression that often accompanies Parkinson’s is treatable.
 Many people with Parkinson’s report that feelings of depression have a larger impact on their quality of life than any other aspect of the disease.
-As a result, treating depression will help with managing the overall effects of the condition.
+It’s important to know that depression is treatable.

 There isn’t yet expert consensus regarding which remedies are best, but traditional antidepressants are generally safe for people with the nerve disorder, a 2020 overview concluded.